Skip to main content

 Submitting Your Dispute

 Once you’ve filled in all required evidence items, click Submit Dispute to send your response to the card network.
+The button stays disabled until every required item has been completed — hover over it to see which items still need attention.
 After submission:

 • The chargeback moves to a review status (such as Inquiry Responded or Processing, depending on the stage)